RedisTimeSeries/RedisTimeSeries/docs/commands.md

   |`std.s`| sample standard deviation     |
   |`var.p`| population variance           |
   |`var.s`| sample variance               |
-* _bucketDuration_ - Time bucket for aggregation in milliseconds
+* _bucketDuration_ - Bucket duration for aggregation, in milliseconds
-* The alignment of the Time buckets is 0.
+* The alignment of buckets start time is 0.

 _destKey_ should be of a _timeseries_ type, and should be created before TS.CREATERULE is called.